HappyPotatoHead/projectgarden/content/AI & Deep Learning/Offline Signature Draft.md

 >[!NOTE]- The Difference In Image Size
 >Most pre-trained models available on `PyTorch` are built to accept $224\times 224$ sizes.

-## Signature Verification
+## Signature Verification Model Components

 Now that I've applied **Otsu's thresholding** to both sets of forgeries and original images, it's time to build the dataset; however, before I went ahead with that, I had to determine how the model would learn and verify signature images - this required the model to learn the subtle visual characteristics that distinguish genuine signatures from different individuals' signatures and forgeries..

 After thorough research into deep metric learning techniques commonly applied in image recognition tasks such as face recognition, I determined that an **embedding-based** approach would fit perfectly with this problem.
 I decided that I would train a **convolutional neural network (CNN)** to map each signature image into an embedding in a high-dimensional space; the embeddings of the genuine signatures from the same author would be close to each other, while embeddings signatures from other authors or forgeries should be far apart.

-I chose to develop a  **triplet loss network**, because of the mechanisms in which it works;  there are three data points - anchor (*a genuine signature*), positive (*another genuine signature from the same author*), and negative (*a forged signature or signature from another author*) - used in each instance.
+I chose to develop a  **triplet loss function**, because of the mechanisms in which it works;  there are three data points - anchor (*a genuine signature*), positive (*another genuine signature from the same author*), and negative (*a forged signature or signature from another author*) - used in each instance.
 The model learns to widen the distance between the negative data point and the anchor, while minimising the distance between the anchor and the positive data point.

 This embedding-based approach directly supports the verification task; if I want to verify a signature, I would compare its embedding to known genuine embeddings; if the distance is below a threshold, it's more likely to be genuine.